-There are a few things people expect to hear when someone talks about hotel guests taking things from a room.
+I think that there are a few things we expect to hear when someone talks about hotel guests taking things from a room.
 The tiny toiletries, a pen… Maybe, if someone wants to push it, a towel or a mug/glass that somehow ends up in the suitcase.

 What Are the Most Stolen Items From Hotel Rooms?